 DCC is a place for growing in relationship with God.
 Campus life outside the classroom plays just as important a role in the spiritual growth of the students as what happens in the classroom and DCC strives to provide an environment to enhance such growth.
 Weekly devotions are provided for campus residents.
-Chapel services are conducted weekly for daytime students, and the message of each chapel service is recorded and is available online at www.dallas.edu or may be viewed live on Facebook Live.
+Chapel services are conducted weekly for daytime students, and the message of each chapel service is recorded and is available to be viewed on Facebook Live.
 In addition, traditional daytime students attend spiritual formation, mentoring, and life-skills sessions called "Illuminate!"